 Pest and Disease Management in Small Urban Spaces

 Cities appear to be safer against pests; however, cherry trees can still be attacked by frequent bugs such as aphids, cherry fruit flies, or even fungi.
-The positive sides are that the urban setups in small sizes are easier to be watched over and kept.
+The small scale of urban setups facilitates easier monitoring and maintenance.

 It has some natural remedies, such as:

-• Good pest control, like crop rotation, in case you plant more than one type of fruit in containers.
+- Good pest control, like crop rotation, is important if you plant more than one type of fruit in containers.

 Harvesting Cherries in Urban Gardens

-Funnily enough, the harvest is the most rewarding phase in the process of how to grow cherry trees in small urban spaces.
+Harvest is the culminating phase of the cultivation process.
 Cherries normally ripen in the late spring or earlier in the summer, depending on the variety.
 The fruits must be fully colored, firm, and juicy to pick.
 Cherries do not keep on ripening once they have been picked, hence it is very important to time.

-It makes harvesting fun and intimate in the small urban gardens.
+Harvesting is typically simple and direct in the controlled environment of small urban gardens.
 One dwarf tree alone possibly yields 10 or 20 pounds of cherries in a season to eat, bake, or preserve in jam.

 Benefits of Growing Cherry Trees in Urban Spaces